DSpace-Labs/angular2-ui-prototype/README.md

   - `src/server/` is the server-side typescript components
   - `resources/` is where all static resources (CSS, images, etc) are kept
   - [Bootstrap](http://getbootstrap.com/) is pulled in dynamically via NPM

+## Learning Resources

+We've begun to gather a list of useful resources for learning more about these technologies on our [Wiki](https://github.com/DSpace-Labs/angular2-ui-prototype/wiki).
+In particular, take a look at [Developer Resources](https://github.com/DSpace-Labs/angular2-ui-prototype/wiki/Developer-Resources)

 # Collaboration